storj/docs/app/dcs/api/s3/presigned-urls/page.md

 Creating presigned URLs for Storj DCS - HTTP POST & GET to a URL

 All objects and paths are private and encrypted by default.
-However, it is possible to use a pre-signed URL via our S3-compatible gateway to enable unauthenticated customers/users to upload objects to buckets or access objects in buckets without providing an [](docId:XKib9SzjtEXTXWvdyYWX6) or [](docId:AsyYcUJFbO1JI8-Tu8tW3).&#x20;
+However, it is possible to use a pre-signed URL via our S3-compatible gateway to enable unauthenticated customers/users to upload objects to buckets or access objects in buckets without providing an [](docId:XKib9SzjtEXTXWvdyYWX6) or [](docId:AsyYcUJFbO1JI8-Tu8tW3).

 ## HTTP GET vs Storj Linkshare Service

 While we support this behavior via the S3-compatible pre-signed URL function, as an alternative to sharing with a customer/user via a GET, consider utilizing our [](docId:sN2GhYgGUtqBVF65GhKEa).
 One advantage of this approach is the ability to easily create perpetual share links, valid until you remove them or until a configurable end date of any duration.
 You can even [host a static website](docId:GkgE6Egi02wRZtyryFyPz) via Linkshare.

-## Tutorial&#x20;
+## Tutorial

 The goal of the following tutorial is to guide you in the creation of pre-signed URLs for storage DCS using a Python script and our multi-tenant hosted gateway.

 Our lab example took place on MacOSX and used BREW as a package manager.
-Depending on your host operating system, you will need to use the appropriate package manager to fetch the prerequisites listed below.&#x20;
+Depending on your host operating system, you will need to use the appropriate package manager to fetch the prerequisites listed below.

 Our implementation of the S3 standard allows additional configuration options.
-Please reference the official [AWS S3 User Guide](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-presigned-url.html) for additional details.&#x20;
+Please reference the official [AWS S3 User Guide](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-presigned-url.html) for additional details.

 ### Prerequisites